 #4 Updated by Kurt Biery over 2 years ago

 I ran some tests of this new code in the artdaqDemo.

 There were a couple of minor tweaks that I committed to the feature/tweaks_to_advanced_mem_usage branch that I needed to get things to work with the mediumsystem_with_routing_master sample configuration.
 John, please take a look and verify that they can be merged to the develop branch.

 Also, I noticed that the 10% safety factor is being applied to both the BoardReader max_fragment_size_bytes and the derived EventBuilder, etc. max_event_size_bytes.
 Is that by-design?

-#5 Updated by John Freeman about 1 year ago
+#5 Updated by John Freeman over 2 years ago

 I think the removal of the requirement that the RoutingMaster process contain a max event size is eminently reasonable, and I'm glad you fixed my blunder where max_fragment_size_bytes had been required to be set in the settings file when advanced memory usage was true (rather than false, as was supposed to be the case).
 Apologies for my failure to catch this in testing.

 Concerning the 10% safety factor: right now it's applied to each fragment's input max_fragment_size_bytes, and the resulting max event size is the sum of those - i.e., 1.1*(first fragment's max bytes + second fragment's max bytes + ...).
 That seems like what we'd want, though perhaps I'm underthinking it- let me know if you have another proposed approach.